Hecke orbits on Shimura varieties of Hodge type: Proof of the main theorem and some variants

 \subsection{Further questions of Chai--Oort}

 Let $Z \subseteq \cgsp$ be an irreducible smooth closed subvariety and let $x \in Z(\ovfp)$.
-We call $Z$ \emph{strongly Tate-linear at $x$} if $Z^{/z} \subseteq \cgsp^{/x}$ is a strongly Tate-linear subvariety. \begin{Question} Suppose that $Z$ is strongly Tate-linear at some closed point $x_0 \in Z(\ovfp)$, is $Z$ then strongly Tate-linear at all closed point $x \in Z(\ovfp)$? \end{Question} It follows from Theorem \ref{Thm:MainThmMonodromy} that the monodromy group of $\mathcal{M}$ over $\spec \widehat{\mathcal{O}}_{Z,x}$ does not depend on $x$.
-Now the validity of Conjecture \ref{Conj:LocalMonodromySTL} would imply that the question above has an affirmative answer. \begin{Question} Suppose that $Z$ is strongly Tate-linear at some closed point $x_0 \in Z(\ovfp)$, must $Z$ then be an irreducible component of a central leaf in the mod $p$ reduction of a Shimura variety of Hodge type? \end{Question} The stronger assertion that $Z$ must itself be an irreducible component of a Shimura variety of Hodge type is false in general, because only finitely many central leaves in a given Newton stratum contain the mod $p$ reductions of special points by Theorem 1.3 of \cite{KisinLamShankarSrinivasan}.
-We note that if $\cgsp$ is the ordinary locus and $Z$ is proper, then this stronger assertion is true by work of Moonen \cite{MoonenLifting}.
+We call $Z$ \emph{strongly Tate-linear at $x$} if $Z^{/x} \subseteq \cgsp^{/x}$ is a strongly Tate-linear subvariety. \begin{Question} Suppose that $Z$ is strongly Tate-linear at some closed point $z_0 \in Z(\ovfp)$.
+Is $Z$ then strongly Tate-linear at all closed points $z \in Z(\ovfp)$? \end{Question} It follows from Theorem \ref{Thm:MainThmMonodromy} that the monodromy group of $\mathcal{M}$ over $\spec \widehat{\mathcal{O}}_{Z,x}$ does not depend on $x$.
+Now the validity of Conjecture \ref{Conj:LocalMonodromySTL} would imply that the question above has an affirmative answer. \begin{Question} Suppose that $Z$ is strongly Tate-linear at some closed point $z_0 \in Z(\ovfp)$.
+Is $Z$ an irreducible component of a central leaf in the mod $p$ reduction of a Shimura variety of Hodge type? \end{Question} The stronger assertion that $Z$ must itself be an irreducible component of a Shimura variety of Hodge type is false in general, because only finitely many central leaves in a given Newton stratum contain the mod $p$ reductions of special points by \cite[Theorem 1.3]{KisinLamShankarSrinivasan}.
+If $\cgsp$ is the ordinary locus and $Z$ is proper, then results towards this stronger assertion are proved in work of Moonen \cite{MoonenLifting}.